x811zou/QuickBEAST/README.md

 # QuickBEAST: A comprehensive Tool for Estimating ASE Effect Size

 ### Overview:
-QuickBEAST is an open-source software designed to estimate allele-specific expression (ASE) effect size (θ) accurately.
+QuickBEAST performs an in-depth statistical analysis to estimate the binomial proportion p representing the ASE.
 It leverages advanced statistical methods to analyze allele counts and addresses complications like switching error rates and read count heterogeneity.

-### Methodology:
-QuickBEAST performs an in-depth statistical analysis to estimate the binomial proportion p representing the ASE.
 The main output, "qb_mode", is the mode of p estimated through a subgrid search algorithm, ensuring precision in identifying the most likely allele frequency.
 Subsequently, we can compute the ASE effect size (θ) downstream using the relation θ = p/(1-p), offering a clear quantification of the expression bias between alleles.

 ### Methodology
 QuickBEAST estimates the binomial proportion p representing ASE, using a subgrid search algorithm to find the most probable allele frequency.
 The effect size θ is then calculated as θ = p/(1-p).